 "Huh?"
 I looked down at it and like a flash the memories of what it was and how it had become Gabriel's came flooding back to me.

-"Oh," my mouth moved but I didn't make a sound.
+"Oh," I whispered in awestruck fascination of the images.
 I slowly stood up, "Gabriel!"
 I threw my arms around him, "I…I…we…we were, yes!
 We're engaged and…oh, I never told you!
 I never told anyone.
 We are having a baby!
 I was supposed to tell you, tell everyone, at dinner tonight…but…but," I looked at all the confused faces surrounding us then suddenly fell silent.